elseif

 The PHP "elseif" Keyword: A Comprehensive Guide

-The "elseif" keyword is a control structure in PHP that is used in conjunction with the "if" keyword to execute a block of code when the "if" condition is false and another condition is true.
-In this article, we will explore the syntax and usage of the "elseif" keyword in depth, and provide plenty of examples to help you master this important PHP feature.
+The elseif keyword is a control structure in PHP that allows you to evaluate an additional condition when the initial if condition evaluates to false.
+In this article, we will explore the syntax and usage of the elseif keyword in depth, and provide plenty of examples to help you master this important PHP feature.

 Syntax